-In this section we demonstrate how a procedure specification, consisting of a procedure interface and given pre- and postconditions, is implemented in SOCOS.
+In this section we will demonstrate how a procedure specification, consisting of a procedure interface and given pre- and postconditions, is implemented in SOCOS.
 We choose a simple sorting algorithm as our case study.
-The focus is mainly on the tool and how invariant based programming is supported in practice-for a more detailed treatment of the methodology itself, we refer to [1].
+The focus will be mainly on the tool and how invariant based programming is supported in practice-for a more detailed treatment of the methodology itself, we refer to [6].